Peter of Castile: Early life

 Peter was born in the defensive tower of the Monasterio de Santa María la Real de Las Huelgas in Burgos, Spain.
 His parents were Alfonso XI of Castile and Maria of Portugal.

-According to chancellor and chronicler Pedro López de Ayala, he had a pale complexion, blue eyes and very light blonde hair; he was 1.83 m tall and muscular.
+According to chancellor and chronicler Pedro López de Ayala, he had a pale complexion, blue eyes and very light blond hair; he was 1.83 m tall and muscular.
 He was accustomed to long, strenuous hours of work, lisped a little and "loved women greatly".
 He was well read and a patron of the arts, and in his formative years he enjoyed entertainment, music and poetry.

 He was to be married to his contemporary Joan, the second and favourite daughter of King Edward III of England; however, on their way to Castile she and her retinue travelled through cities infested with the Black Death, ignoring townspeople who had warned them not to enter their settlements.
 Since the plague had not yet entered England, it is likely that they underestimated the danger.
 Joan soon contracted the disease and died in 1348, aged 14.